-Program-controlled I/O (also called polling) is the simplest way to talk to an I/O device: the processor sits in a tight loop reading the device’s STATUS register, waiting for it to indicate “ready,” then reads or writes the DATA register.
+Program-controlled I/O (polling) is the simplest way to talk to an I/O device.
+The processor sits in a tight loop reading the device’s STATUS register, waiting for it to indicate “ready,” then reads or writes the DATA register.
 The whole interaction is driven by the processor’s running program.

 The structure of a polling loop: